Database Diagram (ERD) Design Tool for SQL Server

 from a database model

 Click OK and select the necessary database development mode.
-Click Link and you should see the objects for forwarded engineering in Source Control:
+Click Link and you should see the objects for forward engineering in Source Control.

-If you are interested in related information, feel free to read:
+If you are interested in related information, feel free to read the following: